 guide your way on.

-This is our ending Mantra for every class.
+This is our ending Mantras for every class and practice.